-To further the goals of the Quality Improvement Collaborative (QIC) and accelerate cross-clinical collaboration, T1D Exchange hosts two learning sessions per year.
+To further the goals of the Quality Improvement Collaborative (T1DX-QI) and accelerate cross-clinical collaboration, T1D Exchange hosts two learning sessions per year.
 These multi-day conferences bring QIC clinics together from across the country to further their understanding of the functionality of the QI portal, and to allow members to network, share results and goals, and welcome new clinics to the Collaborative.

-Presentations at learning sessions reinforce the tools available to clinics through QIC, with the goal of energizing members to feel optimistic about the positive impact that QIC has on diabetes health outcomes.
+Presentations at learning sessions reinforce the tools available to clinics through T1DX-QI, with the goal of energizing members to feel optimistic about the positive impact that T1DX-QI has on diabetes health outcomes.
 Past panelists have presented on topics such as understanding how to apply a clinical systems integration strategy, improving insulin therapy, identifying psychosocial challenges in the transition to young adulthood for T1D individuals, and describing the importance of information exchange across diverse teams.

 Positive feedback from our recent learning session included:

 “I don’t know how you do it, but these get better year after year – thank you!!”

 “The learning session was perfectly planned.
 It’s always hard when travel arrangements interfere with the end of the learning session; I don’t like it when I have to leave early.”

 The Quality Improvement Collaborative uses data benchmarking to set goals for improving type 1 diabetes treatment and care at T1DX-QI member clinics, and to measure if those goals are met, both at individual clinics and across the entire Collaborative.